hmrc/accessibility/docs/common-issues/error-summary.md

 ### Solution

-Whenever there is a validation error you should add the error summary component to the top of the page.
+Whenever there is a validation error you should implement the error summary component at the top of the page, before the main page heading (H1).

 Details about the placement of the Error summary component can be found in the design system documentation [Where to put the error summary](https://design-system.service.gov.uk/components/error-summary/#where-to-put-the-error-summary).